 - If the two people do decide to visit, or let the dogs “say hi,” the problems may increase.
 Both dogs are on leash, trapped, and unable to increase distance from each other.
 Often, the owners have their dogs on tight leashes, “in case anything happens.”
 Unfortunately, the tight leashes communicate tension to the dogs, further increasing their stress.
 What often happens is an explosion of barking as both dogs go from flight (which is impossible) to fight.
 If this doesn’t occur, both owners might assume the dogs are “fine” because neither is barking or growling: they may not recognize signs of stress like pacing, panting, scratching, flattened ears and low tails.

-If you have questions, call the dog trainer Rock Hill residents know and trust!
-From in-home dog training and group dog training to dog training games, Mariah Hinds will help you and your dog using reward based training methods.
+If you have questions, call the Charlotte dog trainer residents know and trust!
+From in-home dog training and group dog training to addressing leash aggression, Mariah Hinds will help you and your dog using reward based training methods.
 You may also be interested to know that Mariah offers other services ranging from dog homeschooling to crate puppy training.